Federal Signal (NYSE:FSS) Updates FY 2021 Earnings Guidance

-Federal Signal (NYSE:FSS) last posted its earnings results on Tuesday, November 9th.
-The conglomerate reported $0.48 earnings per share for the quarter, topping the consensus estimate of $0.46 by $0.02.
-The firm had revenue of $298.30 million during the quarter, compared to analysts’ expectations of $325.50 million.
-Federal Signal had a return on equity of 15.02% and a net margin of 8.69%.
-The firm’s revenue was up 6.6% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.42 earnings per share.
-On average, equities research analysts anticipate that Federal Signal will post 1.84 earnings per share for the current fiscal year.

-A number of equities research analysts have weighed in on the company.
-Sidoti upgraded Federal Signal from a neutral rating to a buy rating and boosted their price objective for the company from $44.00 to $50.00 in a research note on Thursday, September 2nd.
-Zacks Investment Research cut Federal Signal from a buy rating to a hold rating in a research note on Friday, September 3rd.
-DA Davidson boosted their price objective on Federal Signal from $45.00 to $47.00 and gave the company a neutral rating in a research note on Wednesday.
-Finally, KeyCorp boosted their price objective on Federal Signal from $44.00 to $55.00 and gave the company an overweight rating in a research note on Wednesday.
+Several equities research analysts recently weighed in on the stock.
+KeyCorp raised their price target on shares of Federal Signal from $44.00 to $55.00 and gave the company an overweight rating in a research report on Wednesday, November 10th.
 They noted that the move was a valuation call.
-Two equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, Federal Signal has an average rating of Buy and a consensus target price of $49.00.
+Zacks Investment Research cut shares of Federal Signal from a buy rating to a hold rating in a research note on Friday, September 3rd.
+Sidoti upgraded shares of Federal Signal from a neutral rating to a buy rating and raised their price objective for the company from $44.00 to $50.00 in a research report on Thursday, September 2nd.
+Raymond James lifted their price target on shares of Federal Signal from $48.00 to $56.00 and gave the company a strong-buy rating in a report on Monday.
+Finally, DA Davidson lifted their price target on shares of Federal Signal from $45.00 to $47.00 and gave the company a neutral rating in a report on Wednesday, November 10th.
+Two analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Buy and an average target price of $50.60.

 Federal Signal Corp. engages in the designed manufacture of products and integrated solutions for municipal, governmental, industrial, and commercial customers.
 It operates through the Environmental Solutions Group and Safety and Security Systems Group segments.
 The Environment Solutions Group segment involves in the manufacture and supply of street sweeper vehicles, sewer cleaner, vacuum loader trucks, hydro-excavation trucks, and water blasting equipment.